H3D-AstroA1/azure-cross-tenant-log-collection-guide/azure-cross-tenant-log-collection-execution.md

    - Install the Azure Monitor Agent on newly created VMs
    - Create DCR associations for new VMs

+### Important: Managed Identity Role Assignment

+Azure Policy uses managed identities to perform remediation actions.
+These managed identities are created in the **source tenant** and need **Contributor** role to install VM extensions.

+**Cross-Tenant Limitation**: Azure Lighthouse typically cannot assign roles to managed identities created in the source tenant because User Access Administrator is a privileged role with restrictions.

+**Solution Options**:

+1. **Option A: Source Tenant Admin Assigns Roles** (Recommended)
+   - The script outputs the managed identity principal IDs
+   - A source tenant admin assigns Contributor role to these identities
+   - This is a one-time setup per subscription

+2. **Option B: Add User Access Administrator to Lighthouse** (Complex)
+   - Requires adding User Access Administrator as an eligible authorization
+   - Must use `delegatedRoleDefinitionIds` to limit assignable roles
+   - May require Azure AD Premium P2 for PIM activation

+The script supports both approaches and will guide you through the process.

 ### Built-in Policy Definitions Reference

 | Policy | Definition ID | Purpose |